 Messrs.
-A. Coppola, O'Hern, E. Coppola and Bayer were granted LTIP Units in March 2010 which were subject to performance-based vesting over the 12-month performance period of February 1, 2010 through January 31, 2011.
+A. Coppola, O'Hern, E. Coppola and Bayer were granted LTIP Units in February 2011 which were subject to performance-based vesting over the 12-month performance period of February 1, 2011 through January 31, 2012.
 These LTIP Units were issued prior to the determination of performance-based vesting, and remained subject to forfeiture to the extent that less than the full number of LTIP Units awarded vested over the performance period.
 These LTIP Units vested based on the percentile ranking of our total stockholder return per share of Common Stock relative to our peer REITs, as measured at the end of the performance period.
 Total stockholder return was measured by the compounded total annual return per share achieved by the common shares of our Company or such peer REIT and assumed reinvestment of all dividends and distributions.
-Our peer REITs consisted of the equity REITs of the FTSE NAREIT Index.
+Our peer REITs consisted of the REITs of the NAREIT Equity REITs Index which are identified in Appendix I to this Proxy Statement.

 Following the end of the performance period, the Compensation Committee determined our performance and the performance of each of our peer REITs and, depending on our total stockholder return relative to the total stockholder return of our peer REITs, vesting of these LTIP Units occurred in accordance with the schedule below.
 However, if for the performance period our Company's total stockholder return on an absolute basis was less than 6%, then the Compensation Committee could have in its discretion made equitable adjustments to the vesting criteria for the LTIP Units to decrease the percentage of LTIP Units that would vest, regardless of the percentile rank of our Company's total stockholder return relative to our peer REITs' total stockholder return.
-Therefore, the Compensation
+Therefore, in these circumstances, the Compensation Committee may determine vesting of the LTIP Units both on an absolute and relative basis.

-Committee determined vesting of the LTIP Units both on an absolute and relative basis.
 Determination of the vesting of our performance-based LTIP Units would have occurred earlier in the event of a change of control or qualified termination of employment.